TonichaB/Habit-Tracker/README.md

 5. datetime - This library has been used to allow the program to pull the current date for the user interaction which is used when logging and viewing tracked habits.
 6. re - This library (which stands for regular expressions) has been used when validating usernames and passwords to ensure the user input matches the requirements set out in the validation functions.
 7. time - This library has been used to create a time delay prior to clearing the terminal so the user can see any printed messages applicable for their actions.
-8. shutup - This library has been used to allow the files to ignore the deprecation warning relating to the gspread library.

 ## Testing